-When reading this, some of you might already be sceptical, thinking about how tricky it can be to achieve such an ideal situation.
-Many people have traveled to a country before, dreaming about the described situation, just to realize when arriving on site: “I am not the only one passionate about visiting this place”.
-Packed main squares, tour buses and over-visited famous sites; we have all seen it.
+When reading this, some of you might already be skeptical, thinking about how tricky it can be to achieve such a flawless situation.
+Many people have traveled to a country before, dreaming about the described situation, just to realize on arrival: “I am not the only one passionate about visiting this place”.
+Packed main squares, tour buses, and over-visited famous attractions: we have all seen it.

-While sharing certain places with other travelers is not the worst thing that could happen to you (sometimes beautiful friendships are created on holidays), we can’t help longing for less-visited areas sometimes, where we can better connect to nature or the local people.
+While sharing certain places with other travelers is not the worst thing that could happen to you (sometimes beautiful friendships are created on holidays), we can’t help longing for less-visited areas, where we can better connect to nature or the local people.

-In case you are up for something new and exciting, stay with us and read on as we explain to you what off-the-beaten-path travel means to us.
+So, if you’re up for something new and exciting, stay with us and read on as we explain to you what off the beaten path travel means to us.
 We will give you some examples of tours that we love on the way, so you don’t run out of inspiration.

 To help you better understand this concept, which you might not have tried out so far, we have determined four main characteristics describing off-the-beaten-path tourism: 1.
 Surprises and Discoveries; 2.
-Generating positive impact for remote communities; 3.
-Meeting very open-minded locals; 4.
+Generating positive impacts for remote communities; 3.
+Meeting open-minded locals; 4.
 Experiencing untouched nature.